bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 Group Programme (ACT) which continues to run across the County.

-Following my decision to leave the NHS in 2018 I will work solely from the Beacon Clinic from 2019 with individuals from 16 upwards and also offer a Group Therapy Programme - A Wellbeing Therapy Workshop from the Beacon Clinic and in Worcester.
+Following my decision to leave the NHS in 2018 I will work solely from the Beacon Clinic from 2019 with individuals from 16 upwards.

 I have experience of providing Clinical Supervision within the NHS and externally.
 I currently offer Supervision for those interested in building skills within the ACT Model.